mikaello/avrodoc-plus/README.md

   Pass in a source folder that will recursively parsed and crawled for avsc files
 - -o _outputfile_
   The file where the generated doc should be written to
+- --title _Avrodoc for ACME_
+  The title that will be used in the generated HTML page, deafults to _Avrodoc_.
 - -s _external stylesheet less file_
   Your own less file, used to override specific style of your generated page
 - --ignore-invalid